AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 An illustration of his manner may be given in his reference to the attack of Celsus on the miracles of Christ.
-Celsus dares not deny them, only a hundred years after Christ, and says: \"Be it so, we accept the facts as genuine,\" and then proceeds to rank them with the tricks of Egyptian sorcerers, and asks: "Did anyone ever look upon those impostors as divinely aided, who for hire healed the sick and wrought wonderful works?
+Celsus dares not deny them, only a hundred years after Christ, and says: "Be it so, we accept the facts as genuine," and then proceeds to rank them with the tricks of Egyptian sorcerers, and asks: "Did anyone ever look upon those impostors as divinely aided, who for hire healed the sick and wrought wonderful works?
 If Jesus did work miracles it was through sorcery, and deserves